OfficeAllyGit/LAHack-2020/Hackathon Submissions/README.md

 # Hackathon Submissions FAQ
-NOTE: Because we have some issues with uploading directly to GitHub, we are asking you upload your project to your own GitHub page, and then providing a link to the project.
+NOTE: Because we have some issues with uploading directly to GitHub, we are asking you upload your project to your own GitHub page, and then providing a link to the project within Office Ally's slack channel.
 These projects must be in their entirety (meaning Office Ally can take your code and spin it up).

 ## Submission Requirements
 We are looking for two links: